OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/approximating_partials.rst

 OpenMDAO allows you to specify analytic derivatives for your models, but it is not a requirement.
-If certain partial derivatives are not available, you can ask the framework to approximate the derivatives by using the :code:`declare_partials` method inside :code:`setup`, and give it a method that is either 'fd' for finite diffference or 'cs' for complex step.
+If certain partial derivatives are not available, you can ask the framework to approximate the derivatives by using the :code:`declare_partials` method inside :code:`setup`, and give it a method that is either 'fd' for finite difference or 'cs' for complex step.

 .. automethod:: openmdao.core.component.Component.declare_partials
     :noindex: